justwes2/blog-scratch/src/pages/gcp_dev_pt3.md

 - Versions: App Engine deployments are versioned.
 Traffic splitting can be done along versions for canary deployments.
 This streamlines rollback when issues arise.
 - Blue/green deployment: Since deployments are versioned, you can cut 100% of traffic from one version of the deployment to the new one, once it has been approved for prod use.

-3.5 Depoloying a Cloud Function
+3.5 Deploying a Cloud Function
 - Cloud Functions that are triggered via an event (e.g., Cloud Pub/Sub events, Cloud Storage object change notification events): When configuring a Cloud Function, it can subscribe to a pub/sub topic, and new writes can trigger the function, passing in information.
 Changes to objects in a bucket (upload, deletion, etc) can also trigger stuff.
 - Cloud Functions that are invoked via HTTP: All Cloud Functions have an HTTP endpoint.
 Hitting that endpoint can trigger the function, and it will return the output of the function.
 More [here](https://cloud.google.com/functions/docs/calling/http).